whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/README.md

 Do not start by editing files in `examples/`.

-## QC guidance and training
+## Tutorials, QC guidance, and output interpretation

-For guidance on reviewing completed primary-processing runs, see:
+For a full end-to-end training guide to this workflow, start with:

+- `docs/rnaseq_preprocessing_guidebook.md` — comprehensive guide to project setup, execution, QC review, output interpretation, retention, and downstream readiness

+For detailed interpretation of run outputs and file types, see:

+- `docs/rnaseq_primary_processing_outputs_guide.md` — detailed explanation of BAM types, Salmon quantification files, retained references, indices, and downstream uses

+For QC training and review, see:

-- `docs/qc_tutorial_multiqc_and_execution_report.md` — detailed tutorial on how to interpret the MultiQC report and Nextflow execution report
+- `docs/qc_tutorial_multiqc_and_execution_report.md` — detailed tutorial on interpreting the MultiQC report and Nextflow execution report
 - `docs/qc_review_checklist.md` — shorter operational checklist for routine QC review

 For the Klim worked example, see:

 - `examples/klim2019_tdp43kd/qc_tutorial_klim_multiqc_and_execution_report.md` — worked example QC tutorial using the retained Klim reports
 - `examples/klim2019_tdp43kd/qc_review_checklist_klim_example.md` — worked example QC checklist
+- `examples/klim2019_tdp43kd/outputs.md` — retained output structure and file-use guide for the Klim example

 ## Repository structure